Gwerz Skolan: Versions recorded in Brittany

 The Breton gwerz was sung for centuries in Lower-Brittany, in many versions, by the "little people" of Brittany, who were frequently illiterate and did not speak French.
 It is cited by ethnomusicologist Yves Defrance as one of the songs that suggest an unbroken oral tradition dating back to before the settlement of Armorica by Celtic Britons in the 6th century.

 From the early 19th century, many examples of the gwerz were recorded by Breton scholars of folk literature.
 Jean-Marie de Penguern, a lawyer from Lannion, recorded a version in Trégor, even before a text was published by Théodore Claude Henri, vicomte Hersart de la Villemarqué in the first edition of his Barzaz Breiz (1839); de Penguern found another in Léon in 1851.
 De la Villemarqué, in 1839, thought the song retold the murder in the previous century of a young girl by a certain Yannig Skolan.
 By 1845, when he published the second edition of Barzaz Breiz, he had become familiar with the older Welsh poem, and added some couplets he said he found.
 He claimed this newer version showed the text's provenance in the Gaulish tradition.

 In 1856, Breton writer Gabriel Milin recorded one from a worker at the Brest Arsenal.
 Folklorist and poet François-Marie Luzel recorded a version, again in Trégor, from a beggar from Pluzunet.
 Two years later Luzel heard another version, also in Trégor, from the mother of Marc'harid Fulup, the famous beggar and singer of Breton songs.
 Emile Ernault, linguist and writer, recorded two versions in 1889, in the same region, in Trévérec and Plougouver.
 Breton writer Maurice Duhamel had two versions sung for him during a tour in 1910, at Port-Blanc and Ploëzal.
 Folklorist Yves Le Diberder recorded it in 1910 in Pont-Scorff, and in 1938 a version by a retiree from Pleuven was published.
 Finally, Donatien Laurent found a dozen versions from different sources all over Lower Brittany, between 1959 and 1968.

 Recorded performances

 A version sung by Marie-Josèphe Bertrand, recorded by Claudine Mazéas in the 1950s, was released on CD in 2008; Mazéas noted she usually started her performances with that gwerz, which she considered a kind of hymn, and which set a respectful and theatrical tone for the performance.
 The Celtic folk music group Skolvan includes a sample of Bertrand's recitation from 1959 on their 1994 CD Swing & Tears.
 Yann-Fañch Kemener recorded a version by Jean-Louis ar Rolland in 1979, released on CD in 1996.

+Related poems

+Donatien Laurent considered it "probable that at least two of these gwerziou we can hear today in Breton living tradition are Breton medieval lays that never fell into decay", the two being the Gwerz an Aotrou Nann and the Gwerz Skolan.